open-telemetry/opentelemetry-collector-contrib/processor/metricstransformprocessor/README.md

 ## Description

 The metrics transform processor can be used to rename metrics, and add, rename or delete label keys and values.
-It can also be used to perform aggregations on metrics across labels or label values.
+It can also be used to perform scaling and aggregations on metrics across labels or label values.
 The complete list of supported operations that can be applied to one or more metrics is provided in the below table.

 :information_source: This processor only supports renames/aggregations **within a batch of metrics**.
 It does not do any aggregation across batches, so it is